andyglick/knife-api/README.md

 underscore-delimited subcommand names, it will automatically convert this for you.
 This allows you to visually distinguish a command from its arguments.

-knife-dsl allows the use of alternative Chef Configs via the `CHEF_CONFIG` environment variable.
+knife-api allows the use of alternative Chef Configs via the `CHEF_CONFIG` environment variable.

 ## Example